yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/2-working-environment-and-workflow/2-2-cross-native-browser-game-with-cocos-console-jsb-dev-environment/en.md

 The reasons that we suggest developers to use web platform during prototyping and development are the following:

 - Click to play, no need to wait for compiling, you can see the result of your changes with a simple page reload.
 - Browser's great JavaScript debug tool, you can refer to [Google Chrome DevTools Introduction](https://developer.chrome.com/devtools).
-It can help developers to quickly location and solve issues, it also solved the problem that native IDEs can not debug JavaScript code.
+It can help developers to quickly locate and solve issues, it also solved the problem that native IDEs can not debug JavaScript code.
 - This approach suits better JavaScript developers.

 ##5.
 Native platform compilation